Bargaining Unit: At Will

 - Work hours other than normal work schedule.

-- Possession of a valid California Class C Driver’s license with a driving record acceptable to the District’s automobile insurance provider is required.
+- Possess a valid California Class C Driver’s license with a driving record acceptable to the District’s automobile insurance provider.